Data are becoming the new raw material of businessThe Economist

 The program is in partnership with the Fellows and while we provide our Fellows with a lot, a few things are expected in return:

 Make a commitment to participate full time.
 Fellows are required to participate in the program in person.
-This means moving to New York, the San Francisco Bay Area, Seattle, Boston, or Washington DC, for the duration of the program.
+This means moving to New York, the San Francisco Bay Area, Boston, or Washington DC, for the duration of the program.
 We expect Fellows to be in attendance for a standard 9 am - 5 pm work day, including occasional evening events.
 Scholars have the option to participate online, but we still recommend making a full-time commitment to the program for eight weeks.

 Make a commitment to work as a data scientist in industry shortly after completing the program.
 We ask that you interview with our hiring companies during and immediately after the program.
 Ideally Fellowship candidates will be ready to start work within 1-2 months of completing the program.